openhwgroup/programs/Project-Descriptions-and-Plans/LLVM-Toolchain/COREV_LLVM_Plan_Approved_2023.md

     + agreement on the instruction set encodings to be compliant with the RISC-V standard.
        * draft is currently in [this spreadsheet](https://github.com/openhwgroup/cv32e40p/files/9949531/pulp_encoding_blocks-OPHW-2022-10-07.xlsx).
 + External dependencies:
-    + ongoing tracking of upstream LLVM development until the CORE-V tool chain is accepted upstream.
+    + ongoing tracking of upstream LLVM development until the CORE-V tool chain is accepted upstream. eg: rebase upstream code
     + OVPSim licenses from Imperas if this is chosen for regression testing.

 ## List of project outputs